TiBillet/Lespass/api_v2/GUIDELINES.md

   - OpenAPI doc is maintained manually in `api_v2/openapi-schema.yaml` (drf-spectacular is not used).
   - Update the YAML when endpoints or payloads change.

+Image uploads (security)
+- For Event and PostalAddress create endpoints, image uploads are accepted via multipart/form-data using fields `img` and `sticker_img`.
+- The serializers perform strict validation using Pillow: only `image/*` content-types are accepted and files must open/verify as images.
+Non-images are rejected with 400.
+- Example (multipart): see `openapi-schema.yaml` for `POST /api/v2/events/` and `POST /api/v2/postal-addresses/`.

 PostalAddress endpoints (schema.org/PostalAddress)
 - Base path: /api/v2/postal-addresses/
 - Authentication: header `Authorization: Api-Key <your_key>` (same permission toggle as `event`)